-Employment Eligibility Verification
+Employment Eligibility Verification for Independent Caregivers

-You’ll also need to apply for an Employer Identification Number (EIN) and keep a record of your employee’s Social Security number on file.
+You’ll also need to apply for an Employer Identification Number (EIN) and keep a record of your household employee’s Social Security number on file.

 Tax Obligations of a Household Employer